skyuplam/software-challenge-front-end/README.md

 ### General Notes

-- The tasks should be delivered as a single Pull Request to the Github repository
+- The tasks should be delivered by forking this repo and creating a single pull request in the forked repo
 - Don't hesitate asking follow-up questions
 - No need for extensive testing
 - Feel free to use 3rd party libraries